 1. How do I become a member?

-2. What does it mean to become a member and do I need to pay or do anything specific in order to qualify?
+2. What does it mean to become a member?
+Do I need to pay or do anything specific in order to qualify?

-A: To become a member simply means that you are interested in the work that the Society does.
-You do not need to pay anything – membership is free!
-If you are a general member (meaning not a current employee, current volunteer with 6 months + of service or current client), you have the right to vote at our AGM or extraordinary meeting.
-You do not HAVE to attend however you can always send your vote via proxy if you wish.
+To become a member simply means that you are interested in the work that DIVERSEcity Community Resources Society does.
+You do not need to pay anything — membership is free!
+If you are a general member (meaning not a current employee, current volunteer with six months + of service or current client), you have the right to vote at our AGM or extraordinary meeting.
+You do not HAVE to attend, however you can always send your vote via proxy if you wish.

 3. How do I know what type of membership I should be signing up for?

-A: If you are not a current staff member, current client or current volunteer with at least 6 months of volunteer time with us, then you qualify to be a “general member” which has voting rights.
+If you are not a current staff member, current client or current volunteer with at least six months of volunteer time with us, then you qualify to be a “general member,” which has voting rights.

-If you are a current staff member, current client or a current volunteer but with less than 6 months of service, then you qualify to be an “associated member” which does not have voting rights due to potential conflict of interest risk.
+If you are a current staff member, current client or a current volunteer but with less than six months of service, then you qualify to be an “associate member,” which does not have voting rights due to potential conflict of interest risk.

 4. How long does my membership last for?